nih-megcore/nih_to_mne/README.md

   -bids_session BIDS_SESSION
                         Data acquisition session.
 This is set to 1 by default.
+If the same subject had multiple sessions this must be set manually -subjid_input SUBJID_INPUT
+                        The default subject ID is given by the MEG hash.
+If more than one subject is present in a folder, this option can be set to select a single subjects dataset.
-If the same subject had multiple sessions this must be set manually -subjid SUBJID        The default subject ID is given by the MEG hash.
-To override the default subject ID, use this flag.
+  -bids_id BIDS_ID      The default subject ID is given by the MEG hash.
+To override the default
+                        subject ID, use this flag.
 If -anonymize is used, you must set the subjid -autocrop_zeros       If files are terminated early, leaving zeros at the end of the file - this will detect and remove the trailing zeros